filmhubhq/filmhubhq.github.io/_posts/2013-10-17-vod-frequently-asked-questions.md

 Yes, you can define the VoD live date

-vI see my film is live on IMDb…I didn’t expect that?
+###I see my film is live on IMDb…I didn’t expect that?

 When films go live on either Amazon Instant or Hulu, they automatically get a link on the IMDb page for the film.